karuppiah7890/blog/content/posts/testcontainers-part-1-an-introduction-to-a-new-way-of-integration-testing.md

 solving such problems with code and scripts or extra technologies like Docker 🤷‍♂️

-On-demand components also mean that your component is going to take some time to start up and run.
+On-demand components also means that your component is going to take some time to start up and run.
 Your tests need to wait for that to happen.
 If you have an always running component, your tests won't have any sort of wait time.
 That's also something to note.
 This wait time really depends on the component and what